DalecB/Image-Processing-API/README.md

 $ npm run build
 $ npm run start
 ```
-&rarr It should make you able to connect on localhost:3000
+>> It should make you able to connect on localhost:3000

 ## Emdpoints
 ### 1. localhost:3000/image?filename=yumi&width=500&height=500
-&rarr You can check transformed image on "thumb" folder
+>> You can check transformed image on "thumb" folder
 ### 2. localhost:3000/meta?filename=yumi
-&rarr It should show you the metadata of image
+>> It should show you the metadata of image

 ### COMMENTED WHICH ONE HAVE BEEN MODIFIED